xamarin/xamarin-macios/docs/website/generator-errors.md

 This error message is reported when an internal consistency check fails.

-This usually indicates a bug in binding generator; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.
+This usually indicates a bug in the binding generator; please file a new issue on [github](https://github.com/xamarin/xamarin-macios/issues/new) with a test case.

 # BI1xxx: code generation